Netflix hikes prices by up to £24 a year AGAIN

 Some pay-TV customers get Netflix bundled in with their other channels.
 It’s not clear yet if the increases will be passed on, but I’d imagine it’s likely they will.

-But it might actually save you money by signing up separately.
-First, it’d mean you’re not tied into an 18 month contract, so you can ditch Netflix when you’re watching other streaming services.
+It may save you money by signing up separately, even if you get a lower price.
+First, it’d mean you’re not tied into an 18-month contract, so you can ditch Netflix when you’re watching other streaming services.

 How do costs compare to other streaming services?